How to register anonymously in Hammersmith & Fulham

 This new scheme is suitable for people escaping domestic violence or for people whose occupation means they must keep their identity private.
 It is not intended for people who do not want their details sold, they can ‘opt-out’ instead.
 Details about opting out of the register are on our register to vote page.

 The scheme allows people to vote in person, by post or by proxy without their identity or their address being made public.
 It also enables those who live with someone who is at risk to register anonymously.

-Provide evidence to support your application.
+You must also provide evidence to support your application.
 The options are:

-- A court order or injunction for your protection, which must be in force currently.
+- a court order or injunction for your protection, which must be in force currently

-- Have your application supported by a qualified person, such as; a police officer of the rank of superintendant in any police force in the UK; a Director General of the Security Services or the Serious Organised Crime Agency; or a Director of Adult Social Services or Children's Services.
+- have your application supported by a qualified person, such as; a police officer of the rank of superintendant in any police force in the UK; a Director General of the Security Services or the Serious Organised Crime Agency; or a Director of Adult Social Services or Children’s Services.

-- A copy of a court order or attestation for someone at risk and proof that you live in the same household as that person.
+- a copy of a court order or attestation for someone at risk and proof that you live in the same household as that person.